 Proof.
-Let V be a neighborhood of 1 in G. By Lemma 1.2, G admits a basis of clopen sets at 1.
-We may thus find $U \subseteq V$ a compact open neighborhood of 1; we may take U to be symmetric since the inversion map is continuous.
+Let V be a compact neighborhood of 1 in G. By Lemma 1.2, G admits a basis of clopen sets at 1, so we may find $U \subseteq V$ a compact open neighborhood of 1.
+We may further take U to be symmetric since the inversion map is continuous.